 Prepare ahead.
 Develop a script.
 Here are some points you can include, but the most important thing is to make it your own:

-- GGAS leads over 175 free field trips each year and offers adult birding classes and monthly guest speakers on wildlife conservation and birds.
-GGAS also provides environmental education classes and field trips for over 700 students in low-income elementary schools in Oakland, Richmond, and San Francisco each year.
+- GGAS leads over 200 free field trips each year and offers adult birding classes and monthly guest speakers on wildlife conservation and birds.
+GGAS also provides environmental education classes and field trips for over 400 students in low-income elementary schools in Oakland, Richmond, and San Francisco each year.
 GGAS takes on major conservation issues such as reducing bird kills by wind turbines at Altamont Pass, rebuilding wetlands at Pier 94 in San Francisco, and creating a wildlife refuge on the former Alameda Naval Base.
-It does all this with a tiny staff but hundreds of volunteers!
+We convinced the cities of San Francisco, Oakland, Alameda, and Richmond to enact building guidelines that will reduce bird-window collisions, which kill as many as 1 billion birds across North America each year.
+(Similar Berkeley and El Cerrito laws are likely to be finalized this spring.)
+GGAS does all this with a tiny staff but over 1,000 volunteers!

 - Climate change and ongoing loss of habitat are taking a toll on birds everywhere, including the Bay Area.
+A landmark report by National Audubon in fall 2019 concluded that 2/3 of North American birds are at risk from climate change.
 We need Golden Gate Audubon to continue to be a strong voice for protecting birds and natural habitats and to have enough funds to carry out its mission for years to come.

 - All funds raised by the Birdathon go directly to Golden Gate Audubon.
 The money stays right here in the Bay Area to help our native bird populations survive and thrive, and to inspire and educate current and future generations about the wonders of our natural world.
 GGAS is a 501c3 non-profit so your friends’ donations are tax-deductible.